High availability refers to the uninterrupted availability of

 When you plan a highly available EDS environment, you must also configure high availability for the EDS components and components that are external to EDS.
 Internal components include the

-Administrator Daemon, Apache ZooKeeper, the
+, Apache ZooKeeper, the

-EDS Nodes, and the data flows.
+s, and the data flows.
 External components include Informatica domain and databases.

 For information about Informatica domain high availability, see the